After a campaign focused on crime, New Mexico voters decide on a House vacancy

 That result stoked national speculation that Democrats were struggling to excite their base with former president Donald Trump out of office, but the national GOP largely stayed away from New Mexico.

-Trump, who has endorsed Republican candidates this year in races where they’ve been favored, made no comment on the race, and the parties’ congressional committees, which made no investment in the Texas race, stayed out of this one, too.
+Trump, who has endorsed Republican candidates this year in races where they have been favored, made no comment on the race, and the parties’ congressional committees, which made no investment in the Texas race, stayed out of this one, too.

-Moores won the support of the Albuquerque Police Officers Association, which had also opposed Haaland’s reelection last year, while Stansbury touted the support of President Biden, Sen. Elizabeth Warren (D-Mass.), and New Mexico Gov. Michelle Lujan Grisham (D), a political ally who’d once held the seat.
+Moores won the support of the Albuquerque Police Officers Association, which had also opposed Haaland’s reelection last year, while Stansbury touted the support of President Biden, Sen. Elizabeth Warren (D-Mass.), and New Mexico Gov. Michelle Lujan Grisham (D), a political ally who once held the seat.